private_placement

 What are the investment structures offered by IPC?

-IPC presently offers Delaware Statutory Trusts (DSTs) and Qualified Opportunity Funds (QOFs) offered via Rule 506(b) Regulation D Private Placements, and Limited Liability Companies (L.L.C.s).
+IPC presently offers Delaware Statutory Trusts (DSTs) and Qualified Opportunity Funds (QOFs) offered via Rule 506(b) Regulation D Private Placements, Limited Liability Companies (L.L.C.s), and 721 Exchanges.

 What property asset classes does IPC offer?